mother/mongoose-cursor-pagination/README.md

 ## Usage

-This plugin makes it easy to use cursor-based pagination in your app, without changing the way you use mongoose.
+This dependency-free plugin makes it easy to use cursor-based pagination in your app, without changing the way you use mongoose.

 In your schema: